-It is important for farmers to be able to list themselves as a pesticide free so customers can choose to buy their produce with the confidence no pesticides have been used on their produce.
+It is important for farmers to be able to list themselves as Pesticide Free so customers can choose to buy their produce with the confidence no pesticides have been used on their produce.

 AgWe farms attain the Pesticide Free award when they have not used any pesticides which include all herbicides, fungicides, bactericides, insecticides, and rodenticides on their farm in the previous 12 months of operation.

-Pesticides have grown in popularity since the 1940’s and in 2019 the estimated market size is worth around $84.5 billion and growing.
-Pesticides “broad spectrum” approach to pest control is so far reaching that it has been used in wars like the Vietnam War where it devastated the Vietnamese people and their environment all the way through to its use on farms to control bacteria.
+Pesticides have grown in popularity since the 1940s and in 2019 the estimated market size is worth around $84.5 billion and growing.
+Pesticides' “broad spectrum” approach to pest control is so far-reaching that it has been used in wars like the Vietnam War where it devastated the Vietnamese people and their environment all the way through to its use on farms to control bacteria.
 DDT was the most used pesticide in the 1940’s until serve restrictions were imposed in 1972 in the US and across the world.
-DDT most famously led to the near extinction of the Bald Eagle as well as impacting the population of American songbirds, fish and obviously insects.
-It is pesticides secondary poisoning effects that have made them so damaging to the environment.
-Birds, fish, native Australian animals all ate the insects that were sprayed with DDT or other pesticides which would poison them as well.
+DDT most famously led to the near extinction of the Bald Eagle as well as impacting the population of American songbirds, fish, and insects.
+It is pesticides' secondary poisoning effects that have made them so damaging to the environment.
+Birds, fish, and native Australian animals who ate the insects that were sprayed with DDT and other pesticides get poisoned as well.

-With pesticide being widely used throughout the agricultural world and knowing the intended effects and side effects they have on wildlife and biodiversity, it is surprising how little data their is available on how they have contributed to the decline in wildlife populations and biodiversity worldwide.
-Most of this is has been attributed to a lack of reporting and scientific studies.
+With pesticides being widely used throughout the agricultural world and knowing the intended effects and side effects they have on wildlife and biodiversity, it is crucial more studies look into the environmental effect of pesticides.

 It can often be hard to find fresh fruits and vegetables that have been produce without the use of pesticides, but here are some tips for what to look out for.